 Please note that these are minimum hours and that candidates may exceed but not fall short of them.

 This qualification may be used to support candidates’ applications for professional accreditation or membership of a professional body.
-In all such cases, the professional body’s rules and/or accreditation criteria must take precedence, unless they are less than AQA’s minimum.
+In all such cases, the professional body’s rules and/or accreditation criteria must take precedence.

 This award will enhance career opportunities in a range of counselling environments and will also assist further opportunities for academic progression.

 their own capacity, capability and limitations to engage effectively in a wide range of complex therapeutic relationships with different clients and further understanding of Supervision.